bcgov/cas-home/docs/effectiveDocumentation.md

 ### **Freshness**

 Similar to dead docs, stale documentation can be frustrating and misleading.
 Keep documentation up to date at the same time changes are made to the codebase.
 Adding documentation as a step in your [definition of done](https://www.wrike.com/project-management-guide/faq/what-is-definition-of-done-agile/) is an effective way to remind yourself and your team to keep on top of this.

-### **Timelessness**

-Avoid language in your documentation that anchors it to a point in time.
-Referencing past or future using words like *previous*, *soon* or *new* can quickly become outdated.
-Referencing *"the previous version"*, for example, immediately becomes outdated as soon as a new version is released.
-As does *"X is a new feature..."*.
-Writing documentation with how the code currently works in mind reduces the maintenance required to keep documentation up to date.

 ### **Overdocumentation**